longmho/Transfer_Learning_and_Seisbench/README.md

 Clone this Github repository:
 `git clone https://github.com/longmho/Ho_etal_2024.git`
 ### Download the waveform data
-The three catalogs used for transfer learning in this study were generated through the easyQuake software (https://github.com/jakewalter/easyQuake.git).
-Waveform data for the three catalogs (MF, ML, IN) and their associated metadata can be downloaded at: doi:10.5281/zenodo.12544109
+The three catalogs ((MF, ML, IN) used for transfer learning in this study were generated through the easyQuake software (https://github.com/jakewalter/easyQuake.git).
+Those three catalogs, along with their waveform data and their associated metadata can be downloaded at: doi:10.5281/zenodo.12544109
 Save the waveforms and their metadata to .seisbench/ folder located in your home directory.
 ### Preprocess the data
 Split the data into training, testing, and validation sets can be found at: